dagargo/emu3fs/README.md

 ## Related project

-[emu3bm](https://github.com/dagargo/emu3bm) is a EIII bank manager that allows a basic edition of presets and sample export and import for all the devices in the EIII series.
+[emu3bm](https://github.com/dagargo/emu3bm) is a EIII and EIV bank manager that allows a basic edition of presets and sample export and import.